Rajhesh Vaidhya: Music career

 Rajhesh Vaidhya has composed and performed the content of various albums and given many stage performances.
-He has also worked with Vidyasagar, Harris Jayaraj, Bharadwaj, Deva, Devi Sri Prasad, Srikanth Deva, Isaignani Ilaiyaraaja and A. R. Rahman.
+He is the brother-in-law of S. Ve.
+Shekher and younger brother of Mohan Vaidhya.
+He was music director for the movie Vegam by S. Ve.
+Shekher, starring Ashwin Shekher.
+He has also worked with Vidyasagar, Harris Jayaraj, Bharathwaj, Deva, Devi Sri Prasad, Srikanth Deva, Isaignani Ilaiyaraaja and Isai Puyal A. R. Rahman.
 He composed the music for K. Balachander's Sahana, a television series.

 He collaborated with Playing for Change, on the album Songs Around The World, (2008).
 He has performed with musicians and composers like Sir Elton John.